SoonerRobotics/autonav_software_2025/README.md

 ros2 launch autonav_launch simulation.xml
 ```

+## Building with Docker
+Run the devcontainer.json (given the absolute path) to setup a prebuilt docker image.

 ## VSCode

 To edit the software with Visual Studio Code, please install the ros extension and open VSCode through the command line via `code` after running all steps under [Building](#building).
 To get proper intellisense for C++, create the following file: `.vscode/c_cpp_properties.json`